-What is CDKL5 disorder?
+What is CDKL5 deficiency disorder?

-This is my only child.
-His name is Rohan.
+This is Rohan.
+He's my only child.

 Despite daily physical therapy, he may never be able to hold his head up.
-His mobility is dependent on being carried or moved in a wheelchair.
-He will never be able to do anything independently.
+His mobility is dependent on being carried around or moved in a wheelchair, which becomes more difficult as he grows in height and weight.
+He will not be able to do anything independently.
 To what extent he's able to comprehend his own environment, we can only speculate.

 - Medical equipment, supplies, and medication

-- Caretaking and physical therapy
+- Caretaking, respite, and physical therapy

-- Van modified for wheelchair accessibility
+- Future van modified for wheelchair accessibility

 Even if you're not a premium member, being aware of this rare and devastating disorder can make a difference.
 Please support science advancement and the research that goes into medicine, neurology, and genetics.